Numeric Data Types

 j must be used to denote the imaginary component.
 Using the letter

-i to define a complex number in Python returns an error.
-Note how imaginary numbers add to integers and floats.
+i to define a complex number returns an error in Python.

 >>> comp = 4 + 2j >>> type(comp) <class 'complex'> >>> comp2 = 4 + 2i ^ SyntaxError: invalid syntax